Rama II: Early life

-With Princess Bunrod, Loetlanaphalai also fathered Mongkut (1804) and Pinklao (1808).
+He also married his agnatic half sister, Princess Kunthon Thipphayawadi.
+They had three sons: Prince Abhorn (1816), Prince Klang (1819), and Prince Piu (1822).
+Later, Prince Klang would be known as Prince Mahamala.
+He was granted the title of Krom Khun Bumraap Porapuksa, the 4th level of Krom ranks by Mongkut then elevated to Krom Phraya by Chulalongkorn.

 Prince Itsarasunthon was appointed to the Front Palace as Lord of the Front Palace or Uparaja in 1807 to succeed his uncle Maha Sura Singhanat who had died in 1803, though he continued to stay at the Thonburi Palace.
-Among his many other children was Prince Wongsa Dhiraj Snid, who was a royal physician for many years as well as a field commander and diplomat.
+Among his many other children was Prince Wongsa Dhiraj Snid (born Prince Nuam), who was a royal physician for many years as well as a field commander and diplomat.

 Ascension

-As the eldest surviving legitimate son of Rama I, Prince Itsarasunthon succeeded to throne when Buddha Yotfa Chulaloke died in 1809.
+As the eldest surviving legitimate son of Rama I, Prince Itsarasunthon succeeded to the throne when Buddha Yotfa Chulaloke died in 1809.
 No royal naming system was established at the time Rama II was crowned.
-He was later named by his son Nangklao as Loetlasulalai but changed to Loetlanaphalai by his another son Mongkut and by the Rama convention, called Rama II.
+He was later named by his son Nangklao as Loetlasulalai but changed to Loetlanaphalai by his other son Mongkut and by the Rama convention, called Rama II.
 His consort, Princess Bunrod, was raised to Queen Sri Suriyendra.